jmbh/jmbh.github.io/_posts/2015-10-31-Estimation-of-mixed-graphical-models.md

 A reproducible example can be found in the examples of [the package](https://cran.r-project.org/web/packages/mgm/index.html) or more elaboratly explained [in the corresponding paper](http://arxiv.org/abs/1510.06871).
 [Here](http://arxiv.org/abs/1510.05677) is a paper explaining the theory behind the implemented algorithm.

-Computationally efficient methods for Gaussian data are implemented in the [huge package](https://cran.r-project.org/web/packages/huge/index.html) and the [glasso package](https://cran.r-project.org/web/packages/glasso/index.html).
-For binary data, there is the [IsingFit package](https://cran.fhcrc.org/web/packages/IsingFit/index.html)
+Computationally efficient methods for Gaussian data are implemented in the [huge](https://cran.r-project.org/web/packages/huge/index.html) package and the [glasso](https://cran.r-project.org/web/packages/glasso/index.html) package.
+For binary data, there is the [IsingFit](https://cran.fhcrc.org/web/packages/IsingFit/index.html) package.

 Great free resources about graphical models are Chapter 17 in the freely available book [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/local.ftp/Springer/OLD/ESLII_print4.pdf) and the Coursera course [Probabilistic Graphical Models](https://www.coursera.org/course/pgm).